LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

     - remove UserMenu "Switch to LabKey" option
     - consolidate styles for Product Navigation menu and Notifications menu (ex. update header text display to match)
     - add optional containerPath param to createProductUrl() function

+### version 2.1.0
+*Released*: 18 February 2021
+* Add SampleCreationTypeModal for choosing aliquots, derivatives, or pooled samples
+* Add RadioGroupInput component for use in (and out of) Formsy forms
+* Separate QueryInfoQuantity component from QueryInfoForm for display of quantity header

 ### version 2.0.0
 *Released*: 15 February 2021